Visiting the Fleurieu Peninsula With Pets

 Embark on an unforgettable journey through some of South Australia’s most pristine beaches, exceptional coastal views and unspoilt wildlife.
 With warm temperatures, beautiful sunsets and lush green landscapes, it’s the perfect place to explore nature and get away from it all.

 Whether you’re looking for a leisurely stroll along the causeway to Granite Island or an exhilarating hike up a mountain, you can find it at the Fleurieu Peninsula.
-And what could be better than ending your trek by circling back to our beautiful beaches and enjoying a picnic filled with choices collected from wineries and local produce
+And what could be better than ending your trek by circling back to our beautiful beaches and enjoying a picnic filled with choices collected from wineries and local produce?

 Recommended walking trails and hikes along the Fleurieu Peninsula